 Soil

 A well-draining, airy soil mix is essential to prevent root rot, a common problem for Thai Constellations.
-They love a good chunky mix of peat moss, perlite, and orchid bark (coco coir works well too).
+They love a good chunky mix of organic potting mix, peat moss, perlite, worm castings, and orchid bark (coco coir works well too).
 You can also find pre-made aroid mixes at most garden centers.
-This blend provides drainage to prevent root rot while offering enough moisture retention to keep the roots happy.
+This blend encourages strong healthy root development while maximizing drainage to prevent root rot yet retaining enough moisture retention to keep the plant happy.

 Temperature and Humidity